 This document describes O2DBI.
-This Perl module helps you to utilize the advantages of object-oriented programming and relational databases at the same time.
-You are able to define a set of objects, which are then transparently stored in a database.
+This Perl module enables simultaneous use of object-oriented programming and relational databases.
+O2DBI allows to define a set of objects, which are then transparently stored in a database.
 Thus objects are made persistent, and can be accessed from different locations.

-I assume that the reader as some basic knowledge about object-oriented programming and relational databases.
-To keep the examples simple, all code fragments are shown without error handling.
-Don't try this at home!
-Always check return values.
+We assume that the reader has some basic knowledge about object-oriented programming in Perl[10] and relational databases[5].
+To keep the examples simple, all code fragments are shown without declaration of classes or error handling.